Mystery snails — the smaller, less destructive member of the apple snail family — can make a charming and colorful aquatic pet.

 Coming in many stunning colors and staying at a relatively small size of 2 inches, the mystery snail is a hard worker when it comes to eating algae off of aquarium glass, decor, plants and even gravel.

-They can live 2–3 years if given good water quality and are peaceful with other tank-mates, including fish and shrimp.
+Mystery snails can live 2–3 years if given good water quality and are peaceful with other tank-mates, including fish and shrimp.

-A few snails will do fine in a 10-gallon tank as long as you change the water each week.
+A few mystery snails will do fine in a 10-gallon tank as long as you change the water each week.

 I’ve used AquaClear HOB filters with success.
-They’re fairly easy to clean; however, they offer limited space for bio-media.
+They’re fairly easy to clean, but they offer limited space for bio-media.

 If the tank is just for the snails, a bare bottom, sand or gravel is fine.

 They also do best in hard water and at a pH of 7.6–8.4.

 Mystery snails aren’t just a cleanup crew, and they do require their own food source.

-- Feeding vegetables rich in calcium, like kale, spinach and mustard, turnip and collard greens, will definitely benefit them.
+- Feeding vegetables rich in calcium, such as kale, spinach and mustard, turnip and collard greens, will definitely benefit them.

-In fact, I’ve had some try and climb out of the tank, so keep a lid or cover over the aquarium to prevent escape.
+In fact, I’ve had some try to climb out of the tank — so keep a lid or cover over the aquarium to prevent escape.

 Mystery Snails: A Variety of Colors

 Mystery snails became popular enough that breeders cultivated different colors for the aquarium trade.

 Personality and Behavior

 - One of them loved fish flakes so much that it would climb to the top of the tank and curl its foot to collect floating food.

-There were other activities my snails would take part in — other than eating and sleeping, I mean.
+There were other activities my mystery snails would take part in — other than eating and sleeping, I mean.